6 (Must-try) things to eat in Sydney

 Cheap flights from Singapore to Sydney

-Scoot now flies to Sydney 4 times a week with fares starting from S$149!
+Scoot now flies to Sydney daily with airfare from S$181(one-way)!

 We’ve always loved how spacious the seats on Scoot are compared to the usual budget carriers but the timing was also perfect to get a solid night’s sleep before arriving at noon to kick start our new adventures.